Scroll down the page to find a couple of quizzes. Then click to check the answers

 5. Name a computer virus named after a military trick used in the Trojan War.

-Quiz questions for Murder at Mykenai
+Quiz number Two, for Murder at Mykenai

 - How many siblings (brothers and sisters) does Menelaos have?
-Are you told their names?

 - Why does Odysseus want to make a sword, in Ch 8?
 Do you think the reason he gives the other boys is the true one?